|Journal status: |

 Is FXCM safe?

-- Investor protection: Financial Services Compensation Scheme (FSCS)
+- Investor protection: UK Financial Services Compensation Scheme (FSCS)

 - Regulation: FCA UK, ASIC Australia